jNunez1993/Gradebook-Management-System/README.txt

 gradebook page that shows them their current grade in each of their classes and how they are doing relative to the class average.
 Students can also click on each of their classes individually.
 In each of their class's pages they can view their gradebook for that specific class.
-They also have access to any document that their teacher uploaded for them.
+They also have access to any document that their teacher uploaded for them

 Professor view:
 Professors log in with a given username and password.
 Once logged in, they will be able to